IKIM-Essen/ClusterDocs/narration/RCC_Onboarding_Part_1_Narration.md

 ## Slide 12: 11.
 First-day completion checklist

 You are ready to continue when you can demonstrate each outcome rather than merely following the steps once.
 You can identify whether a terminal is local or remote.
-You can explain the difference between your private and public keys.
+You can explain the difference between your private and public keys and that the normal RCC software-backed key is generated without a passphrase.
 You have verified the official server fingerprint.
 Command-line SSH works before Visual Studio Code.
 You can open the correct remote project directory.
 You can transfer a small non-sensitive file and match its checksum.
 You can submit a batch script, observe its job identifier, and confirm that it completed on a compute node.
 Keep the commands and logs; they are useful evidence when asking for support.